Okpainmo/theme-toggle-tutorial-app/copyright/how-to-add-light-and-dark-theme-toggle-to-a-nextJs-app-using-tailwindcss.md

 ```

 Now, let’s give our theme-toggle functionality a test.
-Check the screenshots below, to see how beautiful our app look on both light and dark modes.
+Check the screenshots below, to see how beautiful our app looks on both light and dark modes.

 ![project screenshot](./images/screen-5.png)